-This message is sent when a text is deleted and the currently logged-in person is a member of one of the recipients.
+This message is sent when a text is deleted and the currently logged-in person is a member of one of the recipients, or a recipient of any text that is linked to this text via a comment or footnote link.
 The text number being deleted is sent in text-no and the text stat in text-stat.